MokayaBenedict/Phase-1-Project.MokayaBenedict/README.md

 - `db.json`: JSON file containing todo list items and their completion times (if applicable).

 ## About API
-In this project,,,no public API has been used...all the information is being fetched from db.json  which is self created
+In this project,no public API has been used...all the information is being fetched from db.json  which is self created
 ## Credits

 This application was created by [Benedict Mokaya].